-Click here for the MPhil Classical Indian Religion Canvas page..
+Click here for the MPhil Classical Indian Religion Canvas page.

-The Examination Regulations relating to this course are available at https://examregs.admin.ox.ac.uk/Regulation?code=mopinoriestud.
+The Examination Regulations relating to this course are available at 2019-20, Master of Philosophy in Oriental Studies (ox.ac.uk).
 If there is a conflict between information in this handbook and the Examination Regulations then you should follow the Examination Regulations.